-For the raptor/Loggerhead Shrike and upland bird surveys, John Sterling visited the sites every two weeks for a total of thirty surveys.
-The dates of the surveys were approximately every two weeks starting on 31 August 2012 to 29-30 May 2013, then a summer hiatus until 18 August when surveys started again every two weeks until the present date.
-Surveys were not conducted during the summer period as most nesting had been completed by 30 May and there were few birds remaining on the study area until fall migration began in mid August.
+For the raptor/Loggerhead Shrike and upland bird surveys, John Sterling visited the sites approximately every two weeks for a total of sixty-three surveys.
+The dates of the surveys were approximately every two weeks starting on 31 August 2012 to 29-30 May 2015, with breaks in June and July.
+Surveys were not conducted during the summer period as most nesting had been completed by 30 May and there were few birds remaining on the study area until fall migration began in mid-August.
 Upland bird surveys were conducted on fixed, one-half mile long transects (Figure 1).
 Mr. Sterling conducted upland bird surveys by walking transects and recording all birds heard or seen within 200 meters of the transect line.
 He tabulated the numbers of each species.
-Each transect was surveyed twenty-five times with the exception of new transects G, which was 0.25 miles long due to the small size of that habitat fragment.
-For twenty-eight sets of raptor surveys, Mr. Sterling drove most roads to cover the entire project area and kept running tallies of numbers of individuals of all raptor species and Loggerhead Shrike.
+Each transect was surveyed fifty-nine times with the exception of new transects that were created in October 2012 and surveyed fifty-seven times.
+Transects were 0.5 miles long with the exception of Transect G, which was 0.25 miles long due to the small size of that habitat fragment.
+For sixty-three sets of raptor surveys, Mr. Sterling drove most roads to cover the entire project area and kept running tallies of numbers of individuals of all raptor species and Loggerhead Shrike.
 All data were compiled onto spreadsheets (See attached Appendix B & C files).